 Reading is a gentle way to introduce subjects that can feel challenging or overwhelming for adults to talk about, and helps kids (and their parents!) feel more comfortable talking about them.
 It’s important to build a diverse library that reflects a variety of concepts that can come up in conversations with your child.

-Use simple but accurate words and comparisons that align with your child’s development.
+Choose books with accurate, developmentally appropriate terminology and clear comparisons relevant to your child's understanding.
 When children learn the correct terms early, they are less likely to feel misled or confused later.
-Remember, you can adapt an almost perfect book by simplifying text or adding explanations as you’re reading.
+Remember you can adapt content by simplifying text or adding explanations while reading.

 Some of my red flags when considering books about donor conception include: